 An unknown number of cell types, including many immune cells, which are extra-renal (not in the kidneys) and which can hydroxylate 25(OH)D to 1,25-dihydroxyvitamin D. This 1,25-dihydroxyvitamin D does not act as a hormone.
 Such cell types may do this for one or both of these purposes:

 a - So the 1,25-hydroxyvitamin D binds to VDR molecules inside the same cell.
-This is properly known as intracrine signaling, but it also sometimes referred to as autocrine signaling.
+This is properly known as intracrine signaling, but it is also sometimes referred to as autocrine signaling.
 (Autocrine signaling involves a receptor on the outside of a cell binding to, and so detecting, molecules generated within the cell.
 There are no known instances of this, but since "autocrine" was a common term which roughly described the actual process, it has sometimes been applied to what Martin Hewison and colleagues described as intracrine signaling.) b - So some of the 1,25-hydroxyvitamin D diffuses to nearby cells and affects their behaviour.
 This is paracrine signaling and is used by some types of immune cell to affect other types nearby.
 Except when immune cells operate pathologically, such as in granulomatous disorders, this diffusion does not significantly raise the much lower level of hormonal 1,25-dihydroxyvitamin D in the bloodstream.

 A major failing of the vitamin D research literature is that there is no peer-reviewed journal article which explains vitamin D based intracrine (AKA autocrine) and paracrine signaling.
 So I made my own tutorial for this purpose: https://vitamindstopscovid.info/02-intracrine/ .
 Here is one of the illustrations, but please refer to this page for the full explanation.